dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 - Create SLO for main application or main frontend services (but not for all)
       - Define only 1 threshold : the SLO target for full Observability of your application.
-- Add SLO alert on Fast Burn rate
+- Add SLO alert on fast burn rate
-- Add SLO alert on SLOW  Burn rate
+- Add SLO alert on error budget warning
 - Create Alerting Profile on SLO alert
 - Add ITSM notification without delay
       - Critical for Fast Burn Rate